 Lone pushed me in and I slapped face first into the water.
-All I heard was laughter from everyone as I made awkward arm and leg movements to try and stay afloat.
+All I heard was laughter from everyone as I thrashed about trying to stay afloat.
 I thought I was going to sink to the bottom of the sea for all to laugh and point at.
-I would be labled the crazy human who didn’t know how to swim on a water planet.
+I would be forever labeled, ‘the-crazy-human-who-didn’t-know-how-to-swim-on-a-water-planet’ loser.

 “You’re trying too hard!”
-Lone shouted, as she stopped laughing long enough to finally speak.
+Lone shouted, as she stopped laughing long enough to finally instruct.

-“First off, you’re not gonna drown b’cause you’re wearing a mask!” explained Rei.
+“First off, you’re not gonna drown because you’re wearing a mask!” explained Rei.

-Kiko waded over to me and took over my lesson.
+Kiko swam over to me and took over my lesson.
 “Relax yourself completely,” she said seriously to me.

 “How?
-I’ll just sink faster-” I asked, still thrashing about.
+I’ll just sink faster-” I replied, still thrashing about.

-“Just do exactly what I said, relax yourself completely.
-Don’t worry I won’t let you sink.”
+“Just do exactly as I say, relax yourself completely.
+Don’t worry, I won’t let you sink.”
 It was a scary thought to just let myself relax, but I knew I had nothing to worry about with Kiko there.
 I slowly stopped moving, and she lifted my legs up so I was on my back on top of the water.
 “There… see you can float now.”